Stanislav Vlček

 Stanislav Vlček (born 26 February 1976) is a Czech former footballer who played as a striker.
 He is best known for playing for Slavia Prague, Anderlecht and Dynamo Moscow.

 Career

 Vlcek started his career with Bohemians Praha at the age of 17.

 Vlček signed a contract with Anderlecht for 2,5 years on 21 December 2007.
 His previous club was Slavia Prague, where he returned on 16 April 2009.
 In 2012, he finished his career as a player, and became a scout for Slavia.

 Attributes

-He was a well travelled player with a lot of experience.
-Apart from playing as a striker, Vlček could also play on the wing.